-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2024 to 2025 academic year.

 Work to improve attendance is beginning to have an impact.
-Attendance for the Spring Term was 89.1%; the implementation of our new approach to addressing persistent absence began to have an impact, with attendance in the summer term of 91.4%.
+Attendance for the Spring Term 2023 was 89.1%; the implementation of our new approach to addressing persistent absence began to have an impact, with attendance in the Spring Term 2025 of 93.17%.

 There is greater consistency in staff logging and managing behaviour incidents on CPOMS.
-There are early indications that fewer children have behaviour logs recorded.
+Fewer children have behaviour logs recorded with most logs being about the same children with high SEMH need.

 The number of clubs on offer has increased in the past 2 years.
 Just over 40% of our pupil premium children have accessed these clubs.
-84% of parents responded positively to the question about clubs and activities on our questionnaire.
+84% of parents responded positively to the question about clubs and activities on our last questionnaire.

 Online Pupil Survey Data shows a reduction in pupil wellbeing over the past two years with particularly low scores from disadvantaged children relating to their life experiences outside school.
 The overall percentage of Free School Meal children with good wellbeing has dropped from 50% in 2018 to 45.5%.
-This shows a clear need for the pastoral support worker role we have created.
+This shows a clear need for the investment in Thrive and therapy.